+'''

-Example 2.808.
+Example 2.818.
 One space inner spacing

-'''

 Returns the next list element that starts with a prefix.

 prefix

 the string to test for a match

 @param

+@param

 startIndex the index for starting the search

-the search direction, either Position.Bias.
-Forward
+the search direction, either Position.Bias.Forward

 @param

 bias

-or Position.
-Bias.Backward.
+or Position.Bias.Backward.

 the index of the next list element that starts with the prefix;

 @return

 otherwise -1

 @exception IllegalArgumentException if prefix is null or startIndex is out

 of bounds

+٨

+1.4

 @since

-1.4

 '''

-Example 2.809.
+Example 2.819.
 Two spaces inner spacing

 '''

 Returns the next list element that starts with a prefix.

+@param

 prefix

-@param

 the string to test for a match

 startIndex the index for starting the search

 @param

 @param

-the search direction, either Position.Bias.
+the search direction, either Position.Bias.Forward

+bias

-Forward or Position.Bias.Backward.
+or Position.Bias.Backward.

+@return

 the index of the next list element that starts with the

++

 prefix; otherwise -1

 @exception IllegalArgumentException if prefix is null or startIndex is

 out of bounds

-۸.۸
+1.4

 @since

-1.4
+/

 '''